Richard Harvey (composer): Film and television career

 After working with film composer Maurice Jarre in the mid 1970s, he became involved in composing for film and television.
 His first work was to provide music for the television series Tales of the Unexpected in 1979.
 He has subsequently supplied scores to over 80 television and film projects.

-Notable works include 1979's Martian Chronicles ending titles, the horror film House of the Long Shadows (1983), 1984's wistful Shroud for a Nightingale theme for the PD James detective series, the action sequel The Dirty Dozen: Next Mission (1985), British films such as The Assam Garden (1985), Steaming (1985), Defence of the Realm (1986) and Half Moon Street (1986), Alan Bleasdale's G.B.H in 1991, which he co-wrote with Elvis Costello (and which won them, jointly, a British Academy of Film and Television Arts award), Luther (2003) and, more recently, in 2006, Ron Howard's The Da Vinci Code and Gabriel Range's Death of a President.
+Notable works include 1979's Martian Chronicles ending titles, the horror film House of the Long Shadows (1983), 1984's wistful Shroud for a Nightingale theme, hauntingly set in the Dorian mode, used subsequently in all the PD James detective series (and subsequently re-used for the subsequent follow up series), the action sequel The Dirty Dozen: Next Mission (1985), British films such as The Assam Garden (1985), Steaming (1985), Defence of the Realm (1986) and Half Moon Street (1986), Alan Bleasdale's G.B.H in 1991, which he co-wrote with Elvis Costello (and which won them, jointly, a British Academy of Film and Television Arts award), Luther (2003) and, more recently, in 2006, Ron Howard's The Da Vinci Code and Gabriel Range's Death of a President.

 In addition he has been a musician on such films as The Lion King, Enemy of the State and Harry Potter and the Prisoner of Azkaban.

 In 1981, Richard Harvey's "Exchange" and "Water Course" from Harvey's "Nifty Digits" release (KPM Library #1251) were featured in a popular Sesame Street segment filmed at the Binney and Smith Crayola crayon factory in Easton, Pennsylvania.

 Harvey also composed the theme song for TBS' World Championship Wrestling, called "Dynamics".

 Harvey is also a prolific composer of production music and founding partner of West One Music Group along with Edwin Cox and Tony Prior.
 Among his compositions is "Reach for the Stars", which has been used in numerous movie trailers, commercials, and television shows.

 Other projects

-In 1984, he was a conductor on one of a series of classic rock albums by the London Symphony Orchestra.
+In 1984, he was a conductor on one of the Classic Rock series of albums by the London Symphony Orchestra.
 He has frequently toured and recorded with the guitarist John Williams on projects including the 2002 album Magic Box.
 He also played on the 2004 album The Opera Band by pop/classical crossover act Amici Forever, which reached #74 on the Billboard Top 200 albums and #2 on the Billboard Top Classical crossover chart.
 He worked with Elvis Costello on his 2006 album My Flame Burns Blue.
 A skilled multi-instrumentalist, he has a collection of over 700 different instruments from around the world.

 Since 2005, "John Williams & Richard Harvey's World Tour" has appeared in many countries, from Japan and China to Ireland and Luxembourg, with the duo playing a mixture of world and classical music spanning five continents and five centuries, featuring Chinese, African and European instruments.

 Harvey's first recorder concerto (Concerto Incantato) enjoyed its world premiere on Michala Petri's CD English Recorder Concertos in March 2012, alongside works by Malcolm Arnold and Gordon Jacob.